antunnitraj/Prism-Launcher-PolyMC-Offline-Bypass/README.md

 ```

 # Usage for Portable versions
-Download the portable version of PolyMC or Prism Launcher then execute this command in terminal:
+Download the portable version of PolyMC or Prism Launcher, run it, go through the quick setup, close it, then execute this command in terminal:
 ### Windows Portable (cd to installation path) CMD:
 ```
 echo {"accounts": [{"entitlement": {"canPlayMinecraft": true,"ownsMinecraft": true},"type": "Offline"}],"formatVersion": 3} > accounts.json